Mentored Scientist Award in Pancreas Cancer

 Description

-The Mentored Scientist Award in Pancreas Cancer is a mentoring and training grant targeted toward early stage (either at a senior stage of clinical or postdoctoral training, or junior faculty) investigators at UCSF or affiliated partner institutes who plan to include the study of pancreatic neoplasia as a focus of their career.
+The Mentored Scientist Award in Pancreas Cancer is a mentoring and training grant targeted toward mentored trainees (see below for eligibility) at UCSF or affiliated partner institutes who wish to conduct research on pancreatic neoplasia as a focus of study.
 These awards are typically used to acquire preliminary data and research skills leading toward a future grant effort.
 Applicants for this award must indicate a faculty research mentor(s) who will commit to guiding the applicant throughout the duration of the proposed project.

 This funding is intended to support projects focused on pursuing the research and eradication of pancreatic neoplasias.
-We are particularly interested in projects relevant to pancreatic ductal adenocarcinoma and early detection and treatment.
-Research proposals should focus on the biology, early diagnosis, treatment and/or prevention of pancreatic cancer.
+We are particularly interested in projects relevant to understanding the underlying biology of pancreatic cancer, its early detection and/or treatment.
 Applications in any aspect of clinical or basic research directly related to pancreatic cancer will be considered.

 Each Award will have a maximum budget of $50,000.
-The funding period is for one year and is not renewable.
-A progress report is required at the end of the funding period, identifying resulting publications and subsequent funding obtained to support the expanded/extended projects.
-Awardees will also be expected to give a seminar, either as part of a UC Pancreatic Cancer Consortium symposium, or via the monthly seminar series.
-Any resulting publication must directly acknowledge the funding agency.
+The funding period is for one year.
+A progress report is required at the end of the funding period, identifying research findings, resulting publications and subsequent funding obtained to support the expanded/extended projects.
+Awardees will have the opportunity to give a seminar presenting their findings, either as part of a UC Pancreatic Cancer Consortium symposium, or via the monthly seminar series.
+Resulting publications should directly acknowledge the funding agency.

 Eligibility